russellallen/self/docs/handbook/morphic.rst

 Animation can be used to make an interactive application seem more alive and can convey valuable information.
 However, animation can become annoying if the user has to wait until the animation completes before doing anything else.
 In Morphic, animation and user actions are concurrent, and multiple animations can be active while multiple users interact with the system.

 ..  figure:: images/Figure15.*
-    :height: 155 px
-    :width: 408 px
-    :align: left

-    Figure 15: Three simultaneously active morphs: an ideal gas simulation, a digital clock, and an outliner on the Self object underlying one of the atoms in the simulation.
+    Three simultaneously active morphs: an ideal gas simulation, a digital clock, and an outliner on the Self object underlying one of the atoms in the simulation.
 The clock updates every second, the simulation runs continuously, and the outliner periodically updates its center and velocity slot values as the underlying atom moves.
 A morph continues to operate while it is being moved (the clock is being moved here) or while an external animation is applied to it.
 Note that multiple users can be active simultaneously; this example shows the cursors of two users.

 There are two ways to achieve animation.
 First, a morph can have lightweight autonomous behavior which typically, although not necessarily, appears as animation.
 For example, a clock might advance the time or a discrete simulation might compute simulation steps.
 Second, Morphic includes a kit of external animation behaviors that can be applied to any morph, including motion, scaling, and color change animations.